Frequently Asked Questions About Gen-AI

 Are Gen-AI tools helpful in studying?

 Answer: Yes.
 Gen-AI can be used in ways that contribute to learning without providing direct assistance on assignments.
-For example, these tools can explain concepts at different levels of complexity (“explain protein folding to a high school student”, “… to a college student”, etc).
+For example, these tools can explain concepts at different levels of complexity (“explain protein folding to a high school student who is first encountering the concept”, “… to a college student who wants to deepen their understanding of the concept”, etc).
 You can use a prompt like “quiz me on protein folding”, and the tool will deliver a series of questions; you can then answer those questions and the tool will give you feedback on your responses.
+You can provide your own explanation of protein folding and submit it to the tool for critique.
 You can also use the tools to create virtual flash cards and other study aids.
-To find other ideas, search the internet for (e.g.) “how to use ChatGPT as a tutor.”
 Remember that these tools can deliver inaccurate responses, so you should check their responses against reliable sources such as the course textbook.

 May an instructor require me to use Gen-AI in completing an assignment?